awsugblr/awsugblr/src/pages/blog/2019-05-16-awssummit-mumbai-a-regional-re-invent-to-reminisce.md

 * [Piyush Chandra](https://www.linkedin.com/in/piyush-chandra-604472167/) from Delhi
 * [Dhaval Nagar](https://www.linkedin.com/in/dhavaln/) from Surat

 Two days at Mumbai was a great learning experience from AWS experts around the globe and networking with like-minded folks, all the time reminded me to call this very well organized event as a regional re:Invent.
 It's certainly worth capturing some of the wonderful moments to reminisce..

-AWS Women In Tech Days
+AWS Women In Tech Day

 Cloud Warrior